tianderturpijn/Azure-Security-Center/Labs/06 - Logic App integration/README.md

 6. Close the calculator window

 ### ServiceNow integration
-Skip the following steps if you already have a ServiceNow instance <br>
+:bulb: Skip the following steps if you already have a ServiceNow instance <br>

 If you don't want to create an instance of your own and want to leverage a shared environment, make a note of the following:
 ```txt